MiAD: Mirage Atom Diffusion for De Novo Crystal Generation: Experiments

-Finally, we provide additional analyses of the diversity of MiAD’s generations.
-In Appendix~\ref{sup:distnumberofatoms}, we demonstrate that MiAD changes the number of atoms during generation and successfully produces S.U.N. crystals with varying numbers of atoms.
-In Appendix~\ref{sup:spacegroupdist}, we provide the distributions of space groups for modern generative models and verify that MiAD preserves diversity in these terms.
-The scalability of the proposed model on larger datasets is demonstrated in Appendix~\ref{sup:alexmp20}, where we compare MiAD with MatterGen on the Alex-MP20 dataset \citep{zeni2024mattergengenerativemodelinorganic}.
+\paragraph{Additional analyses} We investigated the generative behavior and diversity of MiAD.
+In Appendix~\ref{sup:distnumberofatoms}, we analyze the distribution of atom counts, confirming that MiAD actively varies the number of atoms during generation and successfully produces S.U.N. crystals across a wide range of sizes.
+In Appendix~\ref{sup:spacegroupdist}, we examine the spacegroup distributions of modern generative models, demonstrating that MiAD preserves structural diversity without suffering from mode collapse, effectively generating crystals across various symmetry families.
+Finally, in Appendix~\ref{sup:qualitative} we provide a qualitative demonstration illustrating how MiAD uses mirage atoms when generating a particular crystal.
+Specifically, we show that this mechanism functions as an active error-correction system: the model dynamically prunes structurally disadvantageous atoms and completes missing lattice components on the fly to escape poor local minima, restore symmetries, and achieve thermodynamic stability.